Where Can You Put Your Logo?

 An experienced designer will work with you to match a mark, including typography and symbol that best relates your products and services to the image you intend to achieve.

-If none of the core variations fit your specific project, that’s when you invite your graphic designer or your outside vendor’s designers to custom fit your logo to the specs of the project.
+On the off-chance none of your core variations fit the specific project, that’s when you invite your designer or outside vendor to custom-fit your logo to the specs of the project.